trixoniisama/auto-boost-algorithm/Auto-Boost-Essential/README.md

 This encoding script is intended to be paired with my [SVT-AV1-Essential](https://github.com/nekotrix/SVT-AV1-Essential) encoder fork.
 SVT-AV1-Essential sports *excellent* quality consistency, but Auto-Boost-Essential offers *exceptional* consistency!

-**Here is how it works:** the script runs a first encoder fass-pass, finds scenes based on the introduced keyframes, calculate metrics scores, automatically adjusts the CRF of scenes in order to increase quality consistency and then runs a final-pass with these adjustements.
+**Here is how it works:** the script runs a first encoder fast-pass, finds scenes based on the introduced keyframes, calculate metrics scores, automatically adjusts the CRF of scenes in order to increase quality consistency and then runs a final-pass with these adjustements.

 The quality metric at play this time again is **SSIMULACRA2**.